phatak-dev/blog/_posts/2014-07-30-spark-rdd-fold.md

 ---
 layout: post
 title: "Fold in spark"
+date : 2014-07-30
 categories: spark
 ---
-Fold is a very powerful operation in spark which allows you to calculate many important values in O(n) time .
-If you are familiar with Scala collection it will be like using foldLeft operation.
+Fold is a very powerful operation in spark which allows you to calculate many important values in O(n) time.
+If you are familiar with Scala collection it will be like using fold operation on collection.
 Even if you not used fold in Scala, this post will make you comfortable in using fold.

 ###Syntax
 {% highlight scala %}